mcash8/mcash8.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Worcester Polytechnic Institute (WPI) in the Wireless Innovation Laboratory (WILab) advised by Prof. Alexander Wyglinski.
-My reserach involves building forecasting models for predicting traffic demands in communication networks and using predicted traffic demands to inform routing decisions.
-My expected graudation date is May 2026.
+I am a Ph.D. student in the Wireless Innovation Laboratory (WILab) at Worcester Polytechnic Institute (WPI), where I am advised by Prof. Alexander Wyglinski.
+My research focuses on developing forecasting models to predict traffic demands in communication networks and leveraging these predictions to improve routing decisions.
+I expect to graduate in May 2026.

-Prior to joining WPI, I completed my B.S. and M.S. in Electrical and Computer Engineering at Lousiana State Univeristy (LSU) in 2020 and 2022, respectively.
-At LSU
+Before joining WPI, I earned my B.S. and M.S. degrees in Electrical and Computer Engineering from Louisiana State University (LSU) in 2020 and 2022, respectively.

-In my spare time I enjoy training for half marathons and rock climbing (both indoors and outside).
+Outside of research, I enjoy training for half marathons and rock climbing, both indoors and outdoors.

+---
+- title: "CV"
+  url: /files/Resume_v2-1.pdf
+---